 Food, wildlife, majestic vistas, quiet moments: the images in these Instagram accounts showcase what makes Alaska such a special place.
 It's rugged, colorful, somewhat dangerous, and celebrates an independent spirit.

 Every Friday, we share our favorite book- and travel-related links.
-This week, we've got a letter from Emily Dickinson, a magic portal, Scottish crime novels, the sounds of the Lapland, George Floyd street art & more.
+This week, we've got living in a British village, a new writing competition, quirky museums, LGBTQ+ travel books, letter-writing supplies, and more.

 The final year of college can be a sensitive time for anyone.
 But for these acting students, it's even more fraught — with Shakespearean revenge and betrayal, lust and love and broken hearts... both onstage and off.

 It is a truth universally acknowledged, that a person desiring to experience the food of Alaska, must be in want of cake.
 For your consideration, we submit this cake: buttery, sweet, gooey, and rich with tradition.

 This award-winning building is a work of art itself, with windows that frame the natural beauty of its setting on the waterfront.
 Inside, you'll find a lovely glass mural, history and art exhibits, and so many books.

 In this show, we discuss the surprises of life in Alaska and recommend books that transported us there: a vivid memoir, two novels where snow is a character, a story set in commercial fishing, and two foodie books.